jvlianodorneles/pitacobot/README.md

 *Anonymous poll.*

-⚠️ Attention: the default behavior of the bot is to delete the message that generated the poll.
-If you don't want this to happen, disable this permission in your group's settings.
+⚠️ Attention: the default behavior of the bot is to delete the message that generated the poll and fix the poll.
+If you don't want this to happen, disable these bot permissions in the settings in your group.

 * * * * *